Infringement notices and payments

 You can submit a request for withdrawal via MyCouncil:

-- Register or login as an online user for MyCouncil
+- register and/or login as an registered user

-- Complete the application submission details and attach evidence where required
+- follow the application loading screens to complete the application submission details, and attach evidence where required.

 All supporting evidence must be attached.
 You can provide a statutory declaration as support for extenuating circumstances.

 Upon receipt of your request for withdrawal your infringement will be placed on hold.
 You will be notified of the outcome within 45 days by your preferred method of correspondence.

 You must submit a request for review within 28 days of issue of the infringement.